Frequently Asked Questions (FAQs)

 Why doesn’t it show the correct reading challenge for my grade level?

-The Summer Reading programs are designed for all-ages, from birth through adult, and offer fun activities and incentives to foster a love of reading.
-The programs promote reading and basic literacy skills throughout the summer months.
+The Summer & Winter Reading Programs are designed for all-ages, from birth through adult, and offer fun activities and incentives to foster a love of reading.
+The programs promote reading and basic literacy skills throughout the summer/winter months.
 The goal is to encourage reading as a lifelong habit by drawing in reluctant readers with fun enrichment activities and helping students build their literacy skills.

 Beanstack is our web-based Summer Reading Program management software.
 It allows you to track your minutes, view upcoming events, and receive weekly, personalized book and event recommendations!

-Find the Summer Reading program online through our website sewickleylibrary.org/summer-reading.
+Find the Summer Reading program online through our website sewickleylibrary.org/summer-reading and the Winter Reading program at sewickleylibrary.org/winter.
 Already signed up and want to go straight to the logging page?
 Visit sewickleylibrary.beanstack.org to get logging!
 You can also download the mobile Beanstack Tracker app for your phone or tablet from the Google Play Store or Apple App Store.